eminmtas/aligned_layer_tendermint/README.md

 ```
 You'll be encouraged to save a mnemomic in case you need to recover your account.

-Afterwards, you need to request funds to the administrator.

-9. Ask for tokens (complete with faucet info)
+9. Ask for tokens.
+To do so, connect to http://91.107.239.79:8088/.
+You'll be asked to specify your account address.

 10. To create the validator, you need to create a validator.json file.
 First, obtain your validator pubkey: